-• Standard warranty & after sales service along with In-House CRM and DMS over the call, from Monday to Saturday (10 AM to 6 PM) on toll free number 18001214704 or over the mail support@cellecor.com.
+• Standard warranty & after sales service along with In-House CRM and DMS

 Our standard warranty is a testament to the quality and reliability of our products.
 We stand behind the craftsmanship and performance of our offerings and provide a warranty that covers any manufacturing defects or malfunctions during a specified period.